danieleln/latex-wizard/README.md

-# latex
+# latex-wizard
-`latex` is a command line tool to manage, you guessed, LaTeX projects.
+`latex-wizard` is a command line tool to manage, you guessed, LaTeX projects.
 It allows to initialize a new LaTeX project and to compile it.

 ## Requirements
-The installation of `latex` requires compiling its source code (`rust`).
+The installation of `latex-wizard` requires compiling its source code (`rust`).
 So, make sure to have `cargo` installed first.

-Once installed, `latex` relies on the following commands to compile `LaTeX` projects:
+Once installed, `latex-wizard` relies on the following commands to compile `LaTeX` projects:

 - `pdflatex` to generate the output `.pdf`